-The king of Babylon sends him a letter and a gift and wants to come visit.
+The king of Babylon sends him a letter and a gift and wants to come to visit.
 He had heard about how sick he had been.
-He wants to bring his leaders and pay the king a visit.
+He wants to bring his leaders and visit the king.

 Awe, how sweet.
-I am sure this Arab king was also very excited to learn about how Yahweh even made the shadow return on the sundial.
+I am sure this Arab king was also very excited to learn about how HaShem even made the shadow return on the sundial.
 Science and religion have always fascinated many.
 And so Hezekiah welcomes him.
 The Bible says he was DELIGHTED to show these diplomats everything he owned– the silver–the gold–aromatic oils–his armor and all his royal possessions.

-“There was nothing in his palace or kingdom that Hezekiah did not show them.”
-2nd Kings 20:13.
+“There was nothing in his palace or kingdom that Hezekiah did not show them” ( 2 Kings 20:13).

 Sounds harmless?
 We all have done the walkthrough of a family or friends new home right?
 Sadly, it seems as if it would have been better if this king would have died.

 One thing you may not know about prophets is “they know things.”

-So Isaiah comes asking questions he already knows the answer to.
+So Isaiah comes asking questions he already has the answer for.
 He says, “What did those men want?
 Where were they from?”